 Vietnam is still transitioning to a market-based economy.
 The Bank’s partnership with Vietnam since 1993 has contributed to achieving notable results.

-As of September 12, 2014, the Vietnam's portfolio consists of 47 IDA/IBRD operations and 6 stand-alone trust funds projects, with total net commitments of US$ 8,537 billion.
+As of February, 2015, the World Bank has provided almost 19.6 billion USD in grants, credits and concessional loans to Vietnam.
+Vietnam's existing portfolio consists of 45 IDA/IBRD operations and 5 stand-alone trust funds projects, with total net commitments of US$ 8,258 billion.
 Similarly, the IFC and the MIGA programs in Vietnam have increased significantly.
-Over the last three years, IFC’s commitment reached more than US$2 billion.
-MIGA Vietnam guarantee exposure level has increased from less than US$20 million prior to FY13 to US$679.5 million gross exposure level in FY14.

 Vietnam received the first loan from the IBRD, the Bank’s lending arm for middle-income and poorer creditworthy countries, in 2009, to support a program of public investment reforms.
-It marked a closer step of the country to reach the lower middle-income status in the following year.
+By now, IBRD has committed over 2.8 billion USD to Vietnam, helping the country advancing quicker in its development path.

 Access to rural credit services has improved significantly.
 Over the past decade, a growing number of rural households gained access to credit—for farming and small business activities—for the first time.
 The Bank’s First and Second and the Third Rural Finance Projects contributed to this trend as well as to the strengthening of several rural financial institutions.
 The last two projects financed more than 535,000 sub-projects, leveraging total investments equivalent to US$1.23 billion and generating new sources of employment.
 More than a third of the borrowers in the Third project accessing formal financial institution credit for the first time and more than half of the borrowers are women.
 (See video and story)